-The Commission's ability to carry out its mission and serve its customers depends on having a well trained, highly skilled, and flexible workforce.
-The Commission's Human Capital Plan (for FY 2009 - 2013) aligns our human capital with our operational, information technology, and support processes in order to develop a performance-based organization.
+The Commission's Human Capital Plan (for FY 2012 - 2017) aligns our human capital with our operational, information technology, and support processes in order to develop a performance-based organization.
 FMC's Human Capital Accountability Plan guides human capital decisions using data-driven information and results-oriented planning techniques.
 It will ensure human capital needs are carefully considered as part of the Commission's strategic planning and budgeting processes and will contribute to our mission success by monitoring and evaluating the progress and results of human capital goals, programs, and activities.

 Planning is ongoing for use of information technology (IT) resources necessary to drive accomplishment of the Commission's strategic goals.
-The Commission has in place an IT Strategic Plan published in 2005, with updated strategic and operational IT plans currently under development.
+Upon the publication of this plan in final, the Commission will have in place a 2014-2018 IRM Strategic Plan.
 The Commission is committed to an integrated approach to IT capital planning and investment control - both of which are driven by the Commission's Strategic Plan and its need to meet mission objectives in an efficient, transparent, and effective manner.
 Information technology planning is driven by programmatic needs of the Commission.

 Financial systems are monitored and audited annually as required by the Federal Manager's Financial Integrity Act of 1982, the Chief Financial Officers Act of 1990 (CFO Act), as amended, and the Government Management Reform Act (GMRA) of 1994 and reported annually through the Performance and Accountability Report.
-The Federal Managers' Financial Integrity Act (FMFIA) of 1996 r equires that agencies establish controls that reasonably ensure that obligations and costs comply with applicable law; assets are safeguarded against waste, loss, unauthorized use, or misappropriation; and revenues and expenditures are properly recorded and accounted for.
+The Federal Managers' Financial Integrity Act (FMFIA) of 1996 requires that agencies establish controls that reasonably ensure that obligations and costs comply with applicable law; assets are safeguarded against waste, loss, unauthorized use, or misappropriation; and revenues and expenditures are properly recorded and accounted for.
 It requires the agency head to provide an assurance statement of the adequacy of management controls and conformance of financial systems with Government standards.
 As well, the CFO Act mandates annual audits of the Commission's internal controls systems.
-The Commission is committed to maintaining an unqualified audit opinion on a udits of its Annual Financial Statements.
-Further, the Commission is committed to addressing matters identified through the Financial Statement Audits involving internal controls and operations considered material weaknesses.
-By carefully and closely monitoring all of its operational programs, personnel needs, planning processes, financial and procurement practices, and vital support activities, the agency strives to ensure that its strategic goals are not only being met - but being advanced in ways that make the most productive, efficient, and sustainable use of the scarce resources with which it has been entrusted.
+The Commission is committed to maintaining an unqualified audit opinion on audits of its Annual operational programs, personnel needs, planning processes, financial and procurement practices, and vital support activities, the agency strives to ensure that its strategic goals are not only being met - but being advanced in ways that make the most productive, efficient, and sustainable use of the scarce resources with which it has been entrusted.